Note: This sterilization method is no longer available in the United States.

 Hysteroscopic sterilization provides a permanent form of birth control for women.
-It blocks the fallopian tubes which allow eggs to pass from the ovaries to the uterus.
 A device is placed in the fallopian tubes.
-It makes tissue grow which will then block the tubes.
+It makes tissue grow which will then block the tubes and prevent eggs from passing from the ovaries to the uterus.
 This will keep the sperm from reaching eggs.

 Copyright © Nucleus Medical Media, Inc.

-Hysteroscopic sterilization is done to prevent pregnancy.
+This procedure is done to prevent pregnancy.
 It does not stop periods.
-It does not protect from sexually transmitted diseases.
+It does not protect from sexually transmitted infections (STIs).

-This may be done in a doctor’s office or operating room.
 A soft, flexible tube will be passed through the vagina to the uterus and fallopian tubes.
 It will let the doctor view the area.
-The devices will placed into each of the fallopian tubes.
-Once they are in place the scope is removed.
+A device will be placed into each of the fallopian tubes.
+The scope is removed.

-The inserted devices are made with nickel.
-It stimulates the growth of tissue.
-After about 3 months, there is often enough scar tissue to block the fallopian tubes.
+The inserted devices stimulate the growth of tissue.
+After about three months, there is often enough scar tissue to block the fallopian tubes.

 About 10 minutes

 You will be monitored after the procedure is done.
 It may be up to 45 minutes before you can leave.
-If there are complications, this time may be longer.
+If there are any problems, you may need to stay longer.